What does a shield volcano look like?

 Shield volcanoes are a type of volcano that tend to erupt basalt lava.
 Because basalt has a low viscosity (more watery), it can flow on the surface better.
 So when these types of volcanoes erupt, lava flows outwards large distances.

 For a shield volcano, violent explosions are possible.
 But they’re more common for stratovolcanoes.
 Only if water gets into the vent, it’s more likely to become explosive.

 The conduit is the main pipe from the magma chamber to the summit.
 If it gets plugged from hardened lava, lava can flow through dykes at the side of the volcano.
-The dyke is connected to a fissure, which is just a crack in the side of shield volcano.
+The dyke is connected to a fissure, which is just a crack in the side of a shield volcano.
 This creates lava along the side of the volcano.

 If you ever go to Hawaii, it’s like a natural laboratory for shield volcanoes.
 For example, some of the most famous shield volcanoes in the world are:

 Fernandina Island is an active shield volcano in the Galapagos Islands.
 Its most recent eruption is as early as April 2009.

 Inactive shield volcanoes have depressions because the magma chamber empties.
 It collapses because there’s not enough support and forms a caldera.
 Calderas can even have lakes where it caves in like Crater Lake, Oregon.